johnsonjh/dps8m-proxy/README.md

 added in future updates:

-* The original legacy software had features not yet re-implemented like CAPTCHAs, throttling, and flow control support.
+* The original legacy software had features not yet re-implemented like *CAPTCHA*s, throttling, load-balancing, and flow control.
-* The **TELNET** features currently implemented are minimal—enough for supporting **DPS8M**.
-Improved protocol support is planned.

 ## Compressed logs